 Norway Art.
-26(2) "Treaties on matters of special importance, and in all cases, treaties whose implementation according to the Constitution, necessitates a new law or a decision by [Parliament], are no binding until [it] has given its consent thereto."
+26(2) "Treaties on matters of special importance, and, in all cases, treaties whose implementation, according to the Constitution, necessitates a new law or a decision by [Parliament], are not binding until [it] has given its consent thereto."
 Portugal Art.
 161(i) "The Assembly of the Republic shall be responsible for [] passing [] international agreements that address matters which are the exclusive responsibility of the Assembly" San Marino custom Slovenia Art.
-75(4), (6) Foreign Affairs Act of 25 May 2001 Negative rule by which Government may act independently only when implementing existing instruments or agreements, or for treaties on the level of Government Sweden Chapter 10, Art.
-3(1)(2), (3) of the Instrument of Government Approval is required if the agreement "concerns a matter to be decided by [Parliament]" or "if the agreement is of major significance" Switzerland Art.
+75(4), (6) Foreign Affairs Act of 25 May 2001 Sweden Chapter 10, Art.
+3(1)(2), (3) of the Instrument of Government Approval is required if the agreement "concerns" Switzerland Art.
 24(1) Act on the Federal Assembly of 13 December 2002 in conjunction with Art.
 7a Government and Administration Organisation Act of 21 March 1997 Negative rule by which Government may not independently conclude treaties relating to rights and status of its citizens Turkey Art.
-87, 90(1)-(4) Negative rule by which the President may independently conclude treaties relating to rights and status of its citizens United Kingdom S.20 Constitutional Reform & Governance Act 2020 Rule by which Parliament may veto the conclusion of any international treaty
+87, 90(1)-(4) Negative rule by which the President may no independently conclude treaties relating t rights and status of its citizens United Kingdom S.20 Constitutional Reform & Governance Act 2020 Rule by which Parliament may veto the conclusion of any international treaty